 Investments will be focused in the UK and Northern European countries (including France, Ireland, Germany and Scandinavia) where the Directors, the Investment Manager and the Operations Manager believe there is a stable renewable energy framework.
 Not more than 50% of the portfolio value (calculated at the time of investment) may be invested in projects that are located in countries outside the UK.

 Investments will be made in onshore wind farms and solar PV parks with the amount invested in other forms of energy technologies (or infrastructure that is complementary to, or supports the roll-out of, renewable energy generation) limited to 20% of the Portfolio Value, calculated at the time of investment.
+(See “Material Amendments” below for details of the proposed change to the Company’s Investment Policy which, if approved by shareholders at the 2019 AGM, would result in offshore wind falling outside the 20% limit.)

 In respect of investments in portfolio companies which have assets under development or construction (including the repowering of existing assets), the cost of works on such assets under development or construction (and not yet operational) to which portfolio companies are exposed may not in aggregate account for more than 15% of overall portfolio value, calculated at the time of investment or commitment.